 Next, look for ways to optimize your listing.
 The whole reason you’re reading this article is to learn how to generate leads with your review site presence.
 In order to generate leads, you need to be seen.

 Think about the ways that visitors can sort the directory they’re searching through.
 For example, you can sort results on Amazon by the following parameters: featured, price, reviews, and newest arrivals.
 What’s the default for the review site you’re building your presence on?

 On HubSpot’s partner directory, the default for sorting has hierarchies.
-All elite partners are listed first, then within the elite partners, the companies are listed from the highest number of five-star reviews to the least.
+All elite partners are listed first, and within the elite partners, companies are listed from the highest number of five-star reviews to the lowest.
 When a visitor hits the page, you would need to be both an elite partner and a leader in terms of review quantity in order to be seen at the top of the list.

 Explore paid opportunities to increase visibility.

 If you are a young company, it might take you a while to catch up to some of your competitors at the top of that list.
 The good news is that there are other ways to be seen.
 Some review sites have sponsored posts sprinkled in.
 This can be a great way to increase your visibility while organically building up your reviews—with an added cost, of course.

 Other review sites, including Capterra, have a pay-per-click (PPC) option that places you higher on the directory listing.
 These kinds of ads are incredibly valuable, because you know the prospects viewing them are on the hunt for solutions like yours.

 I’d love to hear about your successes and challenges with generating leads from review sites.
 Reach out to me on LinkedIn and let me know what you’re experiencing.

 If you’re looking for more ways for your SaaS company to generate leads, try adding these five strategies to your marketing campaigns.